irJERAD/saysjerad/content/belly-button/legend_stories.md

 - MineRadio Manifesto: make a platform for us all to profit on.
 Specialized groups develop applications for our baseline hardware / software package for us all to use

+- A demon looking like darth maul pointed at a hammer head tattoo on my forearm which appeared to imply my immanent danger while he gave out laugh similar to those they give while nervous.
+I then lectured him on the proper place of a demon.
+Explaining that he could find purpose in his work of scaring people by scaring them away from places they should not be or things they should not be doing.
+We caried on as close friends from that point on.
+    - One day shortly after, we heard about an impending nuclear attack.
+Mahana Maul, took out his paddle and strode out onto the pacific.
+As he got out there he was able to stop the bomb (may 14 or 24th 2020, China).
+The blast was so strong I could feel the radioactive wind burning at my skin.
+I am sure had the bomb been closer it would have burned me a lot more.

 - Everytime I wake up its summer solstice - Joe

 - Fall to earth at 16